Just-a-code-lover/Investment-Evaluator/README.md

 We welcome contributions!
 Please feel free to submit a Pull Request.

 ## 📧 Contact
-For any queries, please reach out to [your-email@example.com]
+For any queries, please reach out to me.

 ---
 ⭐ Don't forget to star this repo if you found it useful! ⭐